-- Dependencies and threats should be regarded in how they affect an entity's major and vital interests, in light of a core set of values, principles, interests, and goals. - 243 Applicable regulations and policies in a given jurisdiction enable entities to benefit from rights including - 244 Digital Sovereignty components in their interaction with digital capabilities.
-As each jurisdiction is - 245 limited, in principle, in its area of competence, any entity can only enjoy and exercise its Digital - 246 Sovereignty within the limits of the competent jurisdiction.
+Dependencies and threats should be regarded in how they affect an entity's major and vital interests, in light of a core set of values, principles, interests, and goals.

+Applicable regulations and policies in a given jurisdiction enable entities to benefit from rights including Digital Sovereignty characteristics in their interaction with digital capabilities.
+As each jurisdiction is limited, in principle, in its area of competence, any entity can only enjoy and exercise its Digital Sovereignty within the limits of the competent jurisdiction.

-248 4.2 Principles
+4.2 Principles

-Digital Sovereignty is a concept based on a set of common principles, applicable equally to individuals,organizations, and states.
+Digital Sovereignty is a concept based on a set of common principles, applicable equally to individuals, organizations, and states.
 They read as follows:

-- First principle: Digital Sovereignty relates to the ability of entities to exercise their autonomy or self-determination in cyberspace - Second principle: Digital Sovereignty presumes the ability of an entity to independently analyze, decide and act - Third principle: Organizations and individuals subject to a state's jurisdiction are entitled to selfdetermination in the digital space as in the physical world - Fourth principle: Competent jurisdictions defines boundaries for an entity to exercise its Digital Sovereignty. - Fifth principle: Digital Sovereignty shall be based on fundamental values, rights and principles and national, regional and international regulation. - 261
+- First principle: Digital Sovereignty relates to the ability of entities to exercise their autonomy or selfdetermination in cyberspace - Second principle: Digital Sovereignty presumes the ability of an entity to independently analyze, decide and act - Third principle: Organizations and individuals subject to a state's jurisdiction are entitled to selfdetermination in the digital space as in the physical world - Fourth principle: Competent jurisdictions define boundaries for an entity to exercise its Digital Sovereignty. - Fifth principle: Digital Sovereignty shall be based on fundamental values, rights and principles and national, regional and international regulation.

-262 4.3 Jurisdiction
+4.3 Jurisdiction

-263 4.3.1 General context
+4.3.1 General context